mikeryanmay/ted.workshop.github.io/bibliography.md

 		year    = "2013"
 	%} </li>

+        * Clear discussion of the basic non-identifiability inherent in divergence-time estimation, and how this particular problem differs in this fundamental way from typical applications of Bayesian inference (the data can never overwhelm the prior.)

 	<li> {% include citation.html
 		authors = "Condamine, Fabien L., Nathalie S. Nagalingum, Charles R. Marshall, and Hélène Morlon" title   = "Origin and diversification of living cycads: a cautionary tale on the impact of the branching process prior in Bayesian molecular dating"